schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/ruby/ruby-readme.md

 ## How to Setup
 1. Make sure that java is on your PATH
-2. Start a command shell in the `ivy` directory
+2. Start a command shell in the `_downloader` directory
 3. Run `download.cmd ruby` (or `download.sh ruby` on Unix) to install Ruby scripting support